-The fact that $\psi$ restricts to a birational equivalence $\psi:G_{sc}^{u,v}\dashrightarrow \mathcal{A}^{u,v}$ was proved by Berenstein, Fomin, and Zelevinsky in \cite{BFZ}: in their paper they showed that the coordinate ring $\mathbb{C}[G_{sc}^{u,v}]$ is isomorphic to the upper cluster algebra generated by the seed data associated to any reduced word of the pair $(u,v)$, which is exactly the coordinate ring of our cluster variety $\mathcal{A}^{u,v}$.
+The claim that $\psi$ restricts to a birational equivalence $\psi:G_{sc}^{u,v}\dashrightarrow \mathcal{A}^{u,v}$ is a reinterpretation of a result by Berenstein, Fomin, and Zelevinsky in \cite{BFZ}: in their paper they showed that the coordinate ring $\mathbb{C}[G_{sc}^{u,v}]$ is isomorphic to the upper cluster algebra generated by the seed data associated to any reduced word of the pair $(u,v)$, which is exactly the coordinate ring of our cluster variety $\mathcal{A}^{u,v}$.